Hawkins leads Creighton to 59-55 upset of No. 17 UConn

 Creighton led by 10 points at halftime and scored the first bucket of the second half.

-But Creighton held UConn without a field goal for over 7 minutes after Whaley’s 3-pointer tied the game at 46 with 7:15 left.
+That’s when Creighton took its defense to another level.
+The Bluejays held UConn without a field goal for over 7 minutes after Whaley’s 3-pointer tied the game at 46 with 7:15 left.

-Andre Jackson’s 3-pointer with 5 seconds left, brought the Huskies to within two at 57-55, but Trey Alexander hit two free throws with 2.5 seconds left to seal it.
+Andre Jackson’s 3-pointer with 5 seconds remaining brought the Huskies to within two at 57-55, but Trey Alexander hit two free throws with 2.5 seconds left to seal it.

 Hawkins had the first five Creighton points and the Bluejays jumped out to an early 19-11 lead.